 Another, book-length project investigates the history of Gentile Bellini's portrait of Mehmet II from its production in 1480 in Istanbul to its contemporary interpretations.
 This study builds on my 2011 article about the portrait, as well as on work I did as part of the 2010 National Endowment for the Humanities Summer Seminar, “Re-Mapping the Renaissance: Exchange between Early Modern Europe and Islam,” held at the University of Maryland (see the resulting website Serai for a glimpse into some related research).

-The work for this study began on a 2012 trip to Paris, where I taught a two-week intersession course on museums for Hopkins undergraduates—a course I repeated in January 2014 and plan to offer biannually.
+The work for that study began on a 2012 trip to Paris, where I taught a two-week intersession course on museums for Hopkins undergraduates—a course I repeat on a semi-regular basis.

 My teaching and research interests are tightly intertwined, and I derive great motivation and excitement from engaging with my students.
 Please read about my research to learn more about some of the things I am thinking about and working on, both in the classroom and outside it.

 - Introduction to the Museum: Past and Present (M&S minor requirement)

 - Introduction to the Museum: Issues and Ideas (M&S minor requirement)

 - About Things (freshman seminar planned for 2015-16; tentative title)

 - Conservation of Material Culture: Art, Artifacts and Heritage Sites (with L. Trusheim)

 - Global Perspectives on the Museum (with S. Balachandran)